braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/ios_15.md

 According to Apple, users who have already shared background location access - the "While Using App" option - will continue to grant that level of permission after they upgrade to iOS 15.

 {% alert tip %}
 This feature gives you an extra chance to prompt users for permission!
-Users who have previously declined location permissions, prior to iOS 15, will be shown a prompt when clicking hte Location Button as an opportunity to reset the permission from the declined state one last time.
+Users who have previously declined location permissions, prior to iOS 15, will be shown a prompt when clicking the Location Button as an opportunity to reset the permission from the declined state one last time.
 {% endalert %}